Credit Cards Travel Credit Cards

 Use credit cards with awesome travel rewards to land you a great deal on an upcoming flight or to earn points towards a free flight later.

-• Chase Sapphire Preferred® Card: You can earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year, plus get up to 5X points per dollar spent and shop abroad with no foreign transaction fees.
+• Chase Sapphire Preferred® Card: You can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening, plus get up to 5X points per dollar spent and shop abroad with no foreign transaction fees.
 However, there’s a $95 annual fee.

 • Chase Sapphire Reserve®: Like its sibling, the Sapphire Reserve offers a generous sign-up bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 You’ll also earn up to 10x points per dollar, plus you get a $300 annual travel credit.
 That valuable credit helps offset the high annual fee of $550.